planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 The Player may deny this by taking the ***Staggered*** Status.
 This inflicts a point of damage but lets them stay active at 0 or negative Mettle.
 They can do this again if they take more damage.
 Staggered characters lose their Free Move, cannot Rally, and suffer a die penalty to Checks equal to their negative Mettle.

-Presume the Staggered or Fallen are ***Dead*** or will die without aid.
-This takes the form of an Aid (p.41) Check next Scene at the latest.
-The Player may also just declare death if they feel a dramatic event should be fatal.
-For example, falling into lava, an execution, or staying behind on an exploding space station.
-It is better to go out with a bang than to fade away -- and hey, now they get to make a new character!
+The Staggered and Fallen risk ending up **Dead**.
+An Aid Check reveals their fate next Scene.
+One may also just declare death if it feels right.
+For example, falling into lava or staying behind on an exploding space station.
+It is better to go out with a bang than to fade away – and hey, now they get to make a new character!

 {: .highlight }
 >- Damage that gets through the target's Soak lowers Mettle.